Updated 9 December 2020

 - You can message us on Facebook

-Our phones and online consultation bookings are monitored during normal business hours of 9.00 am to 5.00 pm, Monday to Friday.
+Our phones are monitored during normal business hours of 9.00 am to 5.00 pm, Monday to Friday.
 You can leave a voicemail message outside these hours.

 If you contact us through Facebook messaging, we will endeavour to respond as soon as practicable.

-Perhaps you can use some of that time to attend to your Estate Planning using our online platform
+Want to consider starting your Estate Planning using our online platform

 We’ve been busy streamlining the process for doing your Wills and Powers of Attorney online, in the comfort and security of your own home.

 8 simple steps to doing your Will online